Wolverine80/SoundCraftUIStreamDeck/README.md

 # SoundCraftUi24R
 Just a simple StreamDeck Plugin to control some functions of the SoundCraft Ui24R mixers.
 Far from complete, for now you can only control Mutegroups, mute channels, solo channels, change Cues and Snapshots and the Dim button.
+Also works with the StreamDeck+ using the encoders to change volumes.

 More fuctions can be added pretty easily, but so far I did not need them.